Lineblocs/site/app/docs/quickstarts/pin-conference.md

 ## Conference Settings

-by default the pinned conference will wait for a moderator to join, end when the moderator leaves as well as only allow up to 10 max participants on the call at any given time.
+By default the pinned conference will wait for a moderator to join, end when the moderator leaves as well as only allow up to 10 max participants on the call at any given time.

 To update settings for your conference please open the PinConference widget.